Eschatologue/CM_wiki/docs/class/wizard/war-mage.md

 **Gaining Power Surges**{ .inl } Whenever you successfully end a spell with [:spell-lv3: Dispel Magic] or [:spell-lv3: Counterspell], you gain one Power Surge, as you steal magic from the spell you foiled.
 You also gain one Power Surge when you reduce a creature to 0 Hit Points with a Wizard spell that used a spell slot, but only once per casting.

-**Spell Empowerment**{ .inl } Once per turn when you deal damage to a creature or object with a Wizard spell, you can spend one Power Surge to deal extra :dmg-force: Force damage to that target.
+**Spell Empowerment**{ .inl } Once per turn when you deal damage to a creature or object with a Wizard spell, you can spend one Power Surge to deal extra **:dmg-force: Force**{ .dmg-force } damage to that target.
 The extra damage equals your Wizard level.

 ### Level 10: Durable Magic